Special Needs Information Report 2020-2021

 We have highly trained teachers and teaching assistants who can help and support children who are experiencing any difficulties and the SENCOs coordinate this work across the whole school.
 If we feel a child is experiencing particular difficulties we will, of course, talk to patents about this so that they are aware of what we are doing to support the child and can help with this at home.

-We ensure that we keep up to date in terms of new research which may help us to help children more effectively
+We ensure that we keep up to date with new research which may help us to help children more effectively

 The key responsibilities of the SENCO include: